VixuxOG/VixuxOG/README.md

+💭 Quote

-💡 "Data is the new oil, but like oil, it's valuable only when refined properly."
+"Data is the new oil, but like oil, it's valuable only when refined properly."

-##🎓 Academic Background
+🎓 Academic Background
+Bachelor of Engineering

--🎯 B.E. in Computer Engineering
+🎯 Computer Engineering (8.2 CGPA)

--🏅 Honours in Data Science
+🏅 Honours in Data Science (10 CGPA)

-##🏆 Achievements in Mathematics
+🏆 Mathematical Excellence
+National & International Achievements

--🥇 AIR 26 - Mathematics in National-Level Science Talent Search Examination (NSTSE)

--🎖️ Medal of Distinction - International Mathematics Olympiad (IMO)

--🥈 AIR 268 - International Olympiad of Mathematics (IOM)
+🥇 AIR 26 - Mathematics in National-Level Science Talent Search Examination (NSTSE) 🎖️ Medal of Distinction - International Mathematics Olympiad (IMO) 🥈 AIR 268 - International Olympiad of Mathematics (IOM)